Bristol School Arts Fund

-For more than a decade central government has made cuts to school funding across the UK.
-Research shows that more than 80% of schools will have less funding per pupil in real terms in 2020 than they did in 2015.
-Many don’t have a budget to cover art basic materials for its students.
-Children are having to submit coursework on A4 photocopy paper and create their paintings using powder paint alone!
+For more than a decade central government has made cuts to real term funding of schools across the UK.
+Many don’t have a budget to cover basic art materials for their students.
+Children are having to submit GCSE coursework on A4 photocopy paper and create their paintings using powder paint alone!
 Research shows that consequently, there has been a steep reduction in the arts provision provided in state-funded secondary schools.
 Fewer students have the opportunity to engage in the arts leading to fewer enrolling in these subjects at A-level or university.

-In 2019 he set up and funded the annual Dreamtime Fellowship to support recent art graduates in his home city of Bristol.
+Initiated in 2019 Luke Jerram set up and funded the annual Dreamtime Fellowship to support recent art graduates in his home city of Bristol.

-Working with Spike Island Arts studios the selected artist has 24-hour access to their own studio space at Spike Island for a year, from September 2019 to August 2020.
+Working with Spike Island Arts studios the selected artist has 24-hour access to their own studio space at Spike Island for a year.
 They are also granted Spike Associates membership, which offers free access to regular talks, studio visits from artists, critics and curators, and peer-to-peer learning and support.
 The selected artist also receives a bursary of £5,000 and three one-to-one mentoring sessions with Luke Jerram throughout the year.
 For several artists the award has allowed their practice to continue, to grow and to develop, whilst acting as an island of security, providing a stepping stone onto the next opportunity.

 Transforming Bokamoso Arts Centre